 Light: Bright indirect light

-Water: Keep the soil evenly moist, but not soggy while plant is growing.
+Water: Don't over-water this tropical cactus.
+Its succulent stems retain water, making Thanksgiving Cactus more tolerant of dry soil than wet.
+Keep the soil lightly moist, but not soggy while plant is growing.
 After flowering, water sparingly until new growth begins in spring.
 Stems will shrivel or wilt if the roots are too dry.

 Soil: Mix 1 part potting soil and 1 part fine-grade fir bark.